 Hollice Hemphill, of Red Rock, Texas, passed away on July 5, 2013.
 He was born on Dec.
 1, 1926, to Vilas and Amina Ray Hemphill in High Grove, Texas.
 He is survived by son, Gregory Hemphill, MD, and wife Brenda, and grandson, Travis Hemphill and wife, Elizabeth, all of Austin.
-He is also survived by niece, Denise Voigt Crawford, nephew, Barry Voigt and wife, Linda, and many extended family members.
+He is also survived by niece, Denise Voigt Crawford, nephew, Barry Voigt and wife, Linda, and many ext

 He was preceded in death by his beloved wife of 61 years, Mary Louise Hemphill; his sister, Muriel Voigt; and his parents.